U.S. flag

 4055.30—Substitution Required But Not Received

 Book-entry securities must be redeemed and paid on their maturity date.
 However, the TCMM Operations Team withholds payment if it does not receive a collateral substitution from a depositary on time.
-The TCMM Operations Team holds redemption proceeds in a general ledger account until the depositary deposits substitute collateral into the account pledged to the agency, or until the agency lowers the amount to be collateralized.
+The TCMM Operations Team holds redemption proceeds in a general ledger account until the depositary deposits substitute collateral into the account pledged to the federal entity, or until the federal entity lowers the amount to be collateralized.

 Section 4060—Depositary Mergers

-It is important that agency and TCMM Operations Team collateral records correctly reflect the outcome of depositary mergers.
+It is important that federal entity and TCMM Operations Team collateral records correctly reflect the outcome of depositary mergers.
 This ensures that collateral deficiencies do not develop.
-When an agency maintains accounts with two depositaries, each account is separately insured by recognized deposit insurance (generally $250,000).
-If two depositaries serving the same agency merge, the surviving depositary may need to pledge additional collateral to replace the insurance coverage lost because of the merger.
+When a federal entity maintains accounts with two depositaries, each account is separately insured by recognized deposit insurance (generally $250,000).
+If two depositaries serving the same federal entity merge, the surviving depositary may need to pledge additional collateral to replace the insurance coverage lost because of the merger.

 Section 4065—Availability of Monthly Reports

 TCMM Operations Team provides the FRB Security Account Holdings Report and the Collateral Monitoring Recap Report monthly.
-Agencies and depositaries use these reports to ensure that their deposits are adequately protected and to evaluate whether any changes are needed to their amounts to be collateralized.
+Federal entities and depositaries use these reports to ensure that their deposits are adequately protected and to evaluate whether any changes are needed to their amounts to be collateralized.

 Section 4070—Handling Collateral Pledged by an Insolvent Depositary

-If a depositary that has pledged collateral to an agency becomes insolvent, the TCMM Operations Team should refer to Volume II, Part 8, Chapter 3000, for guidance.
-Neither the TCMM Operations Team nor the agency can authorize the release of collateral in the event of a depositary’s insolvency.
+If a depositary that has pledged collateral to a federal entity becomes insolvent, the TCMM Operations Team should refer to TFM Volume II, Part 8, Chapter 3000, for guidance.
+Neither the TCMM Operations Team nor the federal entity can authorize the release of collateral in the event of a depositary’s insolvency.
 Only Fiscal Service can instruct the TCMM Operations Team to release collateral held under 31 CFR 202 for an insolvent depositary.

 Contact Us